Sprouting: Nutrition

-Increases in protein quality

-Chavan and Kadam (1989) stated that:
+Protein

-Very complex qualitative changes are reported to occur during soaking and sprouting of seeds.
+"Very complex qualitative changes are reported to occur during soaking and sprouting of seeds.
 The conversion of storage proteins of cereal grains into albumins and globulins during sprouting may improve the quality of cereal proteins.
-Many studies have shown an increase in the content of the amino acid Lysine with sprouting.
+Many studies have shown an increase in the content of the amino acid lysine with sprouting."

-An increase in proteolytic activity during sprouting is desirable for nutritional improvement of cereals because it leads to hydrolysis of prolamins and the liberated amino acids such as glutamic and proline are converted to limiting amino acids such as lysine.
+"An increase in proteolytic activity during sprouting is desirable for nutritional improvement of cereals because it leads to hydrolysis of prolamins and the liberated amino acids such as glutamic and proline are converted to limiting amino acids such as lysine."

-Increases in crude fibre content

-Cuddeford (1989), based on data obtained by Peer and Leeson (1985) stated that:
+Fiber

-In sprouted barley, crude fibre, a major constituent of cell walls, increases both in percentage and real terms, with the synthesis of structural carbohydrates, such as cellulose and hemicellulose.
+"In sprouted barley, crude fiber, a major constituent of cell walls, increases both in percentage and real terms, with the synthesis of structural carbohydrates, such as cellulose and hemicellulose."

-Chung, et al. (1989) found that "the fibre content increased from 3.75% in unsprouted barley seed to 6% in 5-day sprouts."

-Crude protein and fibre changes in sprouted barley

-Source: Cuddeford (1989), based on data obtained by Peer and Leeson (1985).

-Increase of protein is not due to new protein being manufactured by the germination process but by the washing out of starch and conversion to fiber—increasing the relative proportion of protein.

-Lipolysis

-An increase in lipase activity has been reported in barley by MacLeod and White (1962), as cited by Chavan and Kadam (1989).
-Increased lipolytic activity during germination and sprouting causes hydrolysis of triacylglycerols to glycerol and constituent fatty acids.

-Increases in vitamin content
+Vitamins

-According to Chavan and Kadam (1989), most reports agree that sprouting treatment of cereal grains generally improves their vitamin value, especially the B-group vitamins.
-Certain vitamins such as α-tocopherol (Vitamin-E) and β-carotene (Vitamin-A precursor) are produced during the growth process (Cuddeford, 1989).
+Sprouting treatment of cereal grains may improve vitamin value, especially the B-group vitamins.
+Certain vitamins such as α-tocopherol (vitamin-E) and β-carotene (vitamin-A precursor) are produced during the growth process.

-According to Shipard (2005): Sprouts provide a good supply of Vitamins A, E & C plus B complex.
-Like enzymes, vitamins serve as bioactive catalysts to assist in the digestion and metabolism of feeds and the release of energy.
-They are also essential for the healing and repair of cells.
-However, vitamins are very perishable, and in general, the fresher the feeds eaten, the higher the vitamin content.
-The vitamin content of some seeds can increase by up to 20 times their original value within several days of sprouting.
-Mung Bean sprouts have B vitamin increases, compared to the dry seeds, of - B1 up 285%, B2 up 515%, B3 up 256%.
-Even soaking seeds overnight in water yields greatly increased amounts of B vitamins, as well as Vitamin C. Compared with mature plants, sprouts can yield vitamin contents 30 times higher.